Lecrapouille/TimedPetriNetEditor/README.md

 ^C
 ```

-The variable `a` is used to commute which light turns to green.
+The variable `a` is used to commute when the light turns green.
 Ideally, remove
 the code of `a = a ^ true;` of `Grafcet::P6()` and in the `while` loop, before
 `g.update();`, implement a real sensor: for example with an Arduino `a =
 digitalRead(3);` and for actions such `P0()` ... update your actuators (i.e